15 Things You Need to Know About Social Security

 You’ll want to max out your Social Security earnings

-Though calculated using a complex formula, Social Security benefits are generally based on your highest 35 years of covered earnings and the age at which you begin receiving benefits—with a maximum monthly payout of $4,873 (in 2024).
+Though calculated using a complex formula, Social Security benefits are generally based on your highest 35 years of covered earnings and the age at which you begin receiving benefits—with a maximum monthly payout of $5,181 at age 70 (in 2026).
 Your covered earnings are wages on which you’ve paid Social Security or payroll (FICA) taxes.

 If you lack a 35-year work history, your benefit calculation will still include non-work years; Social Security will simply enter a zero for each year with no earnings reported.
 It’s therefore important to raise your lifetime income average by replacing zero or low-income years with higher incomes until you start collecting; doing so will help maximize the benefit owed to you.